-1. Attempt to sort the problem out yourself by speaking to the child whom you think may be
+1. Attempt to sort the problem out yourself by speaking to the child whom you think may be behaving inappropriately towards your child or by speaking to their parents.

 2. Encourage your child to be 'a bully' back.

 Both of these will only make the problem much harder to solve.